techsenger/patternfx/README.md

 This approach ensures that PatternFX components behave predictably, remain testable, and can support complex, long-living, dynamic UI applications.

+### Component Logging <a name="component-logging"></a>

+PatternFX supports component-scoped logging, allowing log messages to be produced in the context of a specific component instance rather than only at the class or subsystem level.
+This approach is especially useful in complex and dynamic applications where multiple instances of the same component type may exist simultaneously (for example, tabs, dialogs, editors, or background components).
+Component-scoped logging makes it possible to precisely identify the exact source of a log message and greatly simplifies debugging and diagnostics.

+Each component exposes a log prefix that uniquely identifies its instance.
+This prefix can be obtained via the `Component#getLogPrefix()` method and is also available to the `ViewModel` through `ComponentMediator#getLogPrefix()`.

+In the default implementation (`AbstractComponent`), the log prefix is determined during construction by calling the protected method `resolveLogPrefix()`.
+By default, this method delegates to a static `Function<AbstractComponent<?>, String> logPrefixResolver` (which can be customized), which defines a consistent application-wide policy for computing log prefixes.
+This design allows all components to share a uniform logging format by default, while still enabling subclasses to override `resolveLogPrefix()` and provide a custom log prefix when needed.
+The resolved log prefix is stored in the component instance and remains stable for the component's entire lifecycle.

 ### Component Code Example<a name="component-code"></a>